shiftjis/cursed-forestry/README.md

 # Cursed Forestry 🌳🔄🍃

-**Cursed Forestry** is a MultiLoader mod that flips nature upside down—logs become leaves, and leaves turn into logs!
+**Cursed Forestry** is a MultiLoader mod that flips nature upside down - logs become leaves, and leaves turn into logs!
 This mod works on both **Fabric** and **Forge**, allowing you to experience a bizarre, cursed forest no matter your platform.

 ## 📜 License